-The pores on the face tend to sweat and excrete oil the most, developing meth sores on the face and around the mouth.
-This meth-laden sweat irritates the skin, which results in meth sores.
+The pores on the face tend to sweat and excrete oil the most, developing meth scabs on face and around the mouth.
+This meth-laden sweat irritates the skin, which results in meth scabs.

 Mouth sores are also common among crystal meth users who smoke the drug through a pipe.
 As the pipe heats up, it can burn the lips and the skin around the mouth, resulting in blisters that develop into open wounds.